ministryofjustice/security-guidance/docs/using-lastpass.md

 LastPass should not be used for storing MOJ documents - you must use existing MOJ services such as Office 365 or Google G-Suite for that.

-You shouldn't use LastPass for 'secrets' that belong to systems, only credentials to be used by humans.
-There is separate guidance on how to handle [screts](secrets-management.md).
+You shouldn't use LastPass for 'secrets' that belong to systems, only credentials to be used by humans.There is separate guidance on how to handle [secrets](secrets-management.md).

 ## How to use it